bedsongultom/reactnativeflatlist/README.md

 # Reactnative Flatlist
-This is a sample of react-search with class based component
+This is a sample of reactnative flatlist with class based component

 # Screenshoot
 The below images is some layout of ReactnativeFlatList.